EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-This is from E-SOH:
-- It needs to be clarified what kinds of observations there will be in E-SOH, do we need separate means of exchange for 3rd party data etc. (i.e., data from stations not registered in WIGOS)?
-- From the reqs (U03, U05, U06, ), it is clear that E-SOH should support distribution of non-WIGOS observations, and it should try to "normalize" those data so they can be consumed in a similar way as the WIGOS observations (e.g., by requiring transformations before sending to e-soh, or by doing the transformation in e-soh).
-We need to figure out in the design process how to do that, and which types of "other" observations we should support.
+- The primary source of data in WP6 Open Radar Data is from OPERA, where a OPERA-developed common data model of ODIM (Michelson D. B., Lewandowski R., Szewczykowski M., Beekhuis H., Haase H., Mammen T., and D. Johnson, 2021: EUMETNET OPERA weather radar information model for implementation with the HDF5 file format Version 2.4. (www.eumetnet.eu/wp-content/uploads/2021/07/ODIM_H5_v2.4.pdf)) is used for years.
+- **Question:** Is a requirement of ODIM also applicable for the national products?
+- WMO has decided to follow the developed FM301 data model in the global radar data exchange, the transition period is presumably be long.
+WP6 Open Radar Data should be ready to supply data also in this model and format (netcdf).
+OPERA will develop a suitable framework for changing from ODIM to FM301.
+Converters are offered by WMO, and OPERA will develop a suitable addition to that to meet the requirements of OPERA.
+- Current data formats are HDF5 and BUFR for archived data.
+- Radar metadata for OPERA members is stored in OPERA database, WRD, and OSCAR database.
+The infromation is not necessarily aligned.
 - We need to define use and discovery metadata that supports interoperability.
-Some station metadata (following a controlled vocabulary) should be required but we cannot require a WIGOS ID.
+Some station metadata (following a controlled vocabulary) should be required
-- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement)

 *Acceptance criteria:*

 *Consequences and decisions*
+- RODEO project should obtain converters from BUFR to ODIM/FM301
+- WIGOS Station Identifiers are not yet collected to OPERA radar database (WSI)
+- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement) **Question** this is not stated in the ODIM metadata?

 ### B04 - sustainable service